Learning how interest is calculated helps you understand how mortgage repayments work and how you can reduce them.

 There are two parts to a mortgage repayment: paying back the money you borrow (the principal) and the interest charged by the lender.
 This interest adds up to a huge chunk of money on top of your loan.
-Understanding how interest is calculated can help you understand how mortgage repayments work and even teach you ways to reduce those payments.

 From the Reserve Bank’s cash rate to the amount you borrow, there are several factors that affect the amount of your interest repayments.
 Let’s take a closer look at how home loan interest is calculated.